 By employing conceptual analysis as well as careful observation of disagreement-related linguistic phenomena, the chief goal of the project is to investigate those answers.
 This, in turn, will lead to a deeper understanding of the notion of disagreement itself, as well as the way in which it can be used in semantic arguments.

-PAPER 2: An investigation and assessment of the contextualist construal of disagreement as pragmatic; a categorization of the various options (disagreement at the level of presuppositions, at the level of implicatures, about the context the interlocutors are in, meta-linguistic etc.).
-Provisional title: “Contextualism, Disagreement, and the Pragmatic Strategy”.
+An investigation and assessment of the contextualist construal of disagreement as pragmatic; a categorization of the various options (disagreement at the level of presuppositions, at the level of implicatures, about the context the interlocutors are in, meta-linguistic etc.).

-PAPER 3: An investigation and assessment of the contextualist appeal to “disagreement in attitude”; an inquiry of what exactly such disagreement amounts to; an exploration of its various facets: preferential (having to do with one’s desires or preferences), practical (having to do with courses of action) etc. Provisional title: “Contextualism and Disagreement in Attitude”.
+An investigation and assessment of the contextualist appeal to “disagreement in attitude”; an inquiry of what exactly such disagreement amounts to; an exploration of its various facets: preferential (having to do with one’s desires or preferences), practical (having to do with courses of action) etc.

-MONOGRAPH: The book is planned to have both an introductory character, elaborating on the nature of disagreement and the relativist challenge, as well as a polemical one, tackling the contextualist strategy described above.
+The book has both an introductory character, elaborating on the nature of disagreement and the relativist challenge, as well as a polemical one, tackling the contextualist strategy described above.
 Thus, the expectation is that the monograph will clarify the notion of disagreement in semantics and further the debate between contextualism and relativism in significant ways.
-Provisionally titled Disagreement in Semantics: The Challenge from Disagreement and Its Answers, the book consists of an introduction, two parts and an epilogue.
+The book consists of an introduction, and seven chapters.
 In the Introduction the scope aim of the book are made clear.
 Part I (“Setting Up the Challenge”) comprises two introductory chapters describing in detail the views dealt with (chapter 1, “Contextualism and Relativism”) and introducing the problem disagreement has been thought to raise for various semantic views, especially contextualism (chapter 2, “The challenge from disagreement”).
 Part II (“Answering the Challenge”) is the more polemical part, where extant contextualist answers to the challenge of disagreement are presented and scrutinized.
 Thus, the part comprises three chapters, one dealing with contextualist answers that appeal to less discussed uses of perspectival expressions (chapter 3, “Rejecting the intuition of disagreement"), another tackling the contextualist answers that treat disagreement in the relevant exchanges as pragmatic (chapter 4, “Pragmatic disagreement”) and the third investigating the contextualist answers that embrace the notion of “disagreement in attitude” (chapter 5, “Disagreement in attitude”).
 Finally, in the Epilogue I briefly discuss some problem relativism itself has with disagreement.

 Workshop Disagreement in Semantics